Innovative Courses — Other Electives

 1.0 |

-The course focuses on the skills and strategies necessary for students to make a successful transition into high school and an academic career.
+Methodology for Academic and Personal Success (MAPS) focuses on the skills and strategies necessary for students to make a successful transition into high school and an academic career.
 Students explore the options available in high school, higher education, and the professional world in order to establish both immediate and long-range personal goals. |

 2024–2025 |